Uđi slobodno Tour

-The Uđi slobodno Tour was a tour by Serbian singer Lepa Brena, and was staged in support of her fifteenth studio album, Uđi slobodno...
+The Uđi slobodno Tour was a tour by Yugoslav singer Lepa Brena, and was staged in support of her fifteenth studio album, Uđi slobodno...
 (2008).
 Comprising 47 shows, the tour visited Europe and Australia.
-It began on November 1, 2008, in Zürich, Switzerland, at the Club Grodoonia and concluded on May 28, 2011, in Düsseldorf, Germany at Club Ambis.
+It began on 1 November 2008, in Zürich, Switzerland, at the Club Grodoonia and concluded on 28 May 2011, in Düsseldorf, Germany at Club Ambis.
 This was Brena's returnee tour.
 For the first time in 20 years she performed in Zagreb, Sarajevo, Banja Luka, Ljubljana and Mostar.
 It was officially announced in April 2008, with dates for Balkan venues revealed.

 Background

-Brena's latest album, "Pomračenje sunca", published in 2000, has not experienced much success.
-In order to regain her status as a star in the former state Yugoslavia, Brena collected a team of experts for the new album.
-She chose Marina Tucaković for writing lyrics for new songs, and for music and production Aleksanar Milić - Mili, who was known for his previous cooperation with Ceca.
+Brena's previous album Pomračenje sunca (2000) has not experienced much success.
+In order to regain her status as a star in the former Yugoslavia, Brena collected a team of experts for the new album.
+She chose Marina Tucaković for writing lyrics for new songs, and for music and production Aleksandar Milić Mili, who was known for his previous collaboration with Ceca.
 With the new album, a large returnee tour was planned in all major cities of the former Yugoslavia.
-Brena also hired a team of stylists who will create a new image for her team that will develop her stage performance.
+Brena also hired a team of stylists who will create a new image for her, and a team that will develop her stage performance.